 Planning Methodology and Assumptions

 These sections describe the process we used to perform a network assessment of the ATC transmission system.
-The description includes study assumptions, methods and techniques we used to analyze our transmission network for planning criteria limitations and how we shared results for the 2017 10-Year Assessment.
-Economic, regional, and asset management planning processes are covered at other locations on the ATC website.
+The description includes study assumptions, methods we used to analyze our transmission network for planning criteria limitations and how we shared results for the 2018 10-Year Assessment.
+Economic, regional, interconnections, and asset management planning processes are covered at other locations on the ATC 10-Year Assessment website.

-As part of the network assessment, ATC conducted power flow analyses to identify problems or constraints on the transmission system and evaluated the merits of potential reinforcements to address the system limitations that were identified.
-ATC meets with stakeholders to discuss assumptions and results.
-ATC’s network planning process is summarized in Figure 1.
+As part of the network assessment, ATC conducted power flow analyses to identify problems or constraints on the transmission system.
+The power flow models were updated with the latest assumptions.
+The analyses evaluated the merits of potential reinforcements to address the system limitations that were identified.
+ATC met with stakeholders to discuss assumptions and results.
+ATC’s network assessment process is summarized in Figure 1.

 Figure 1: 10-Year Assessment Process

 ATC has developed a stakeholder engagement process that we use to obtain stakeholder input for developing our needs, solutions, and Assessment.
 More discussion of the process can be found on the stakeholder engagement process page of the website.
 Through this process we also ensure coordination of ATC’s potential projects with the MTEP process.

 Included in the following sections is a discussion of assumptions and study methods used for the years ATC simulated to satisfy the near-term (1 – 5 year) and long-term (5 year and beyond) transmission planning horizon requirements as required by NERC transmission system assessment standards.
 Also included is discussion of how ATC built each of the models used in this Assessment.
 Discussion items include topics such as load forecasting; which reinforcements and new generation to include in models; and which system load levels, import levels and system bias scenarios to evaluate.